pensjonatus/flash-fiction/blog/political-poetry.md

 ---
-title: 'Political Poetry'
+title: Political Poetry
 date: '2015-02-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Of course her poetry is political," said the critic, "What else is there left